|

 0 Comments

-When we're in the process of hanging onto something, no matter how unhealthy it is for us, we tend to get the tunnel vision.
-We only see what we want to see.
-We focus on the narrow picture and refuse to see the bigger one.
-We get sucked into the vortex of negative emotions, self-fulfilling prophecies and dead ends.
-It's draining and leading us absolutely nowhere.
-I'm not talking just about relationships, though we tend to fail most frequently and most miserably exactly in our interpersonal relationships ... the relationship with ourselves included.
-I'm talking about a wide array of areas where we simply refuse to let go, out of some ill-conceived belief that if we try long and hard enough, things will fall into place.
-Often, they do, if we put enough time, energy and dedication to a cause, be it relationships, career, hobbies or whatever else you got stuck on.
-However, there are moments when we need to admit that things are just not working out and just move on, instead of going round in circles.
-This kind of a situation resembles a toxic codependent relationship.
-A relationship which you're sort of trying to escape from or rescue at the same time, come hell or high waters.
-It's exhausting, frustrating, pointless.
-Anyhow, we need to learn how to let go.
-Sometimes things are just not meant to be, and that's OK.
-Many people believe that letting go of an obsession, for lack of a better word, signifies defeat.
-Actually, quite the contrary is true.
-Knowing when to let go and accepting it is a sign of maturity, a sign of a new level of personal development, when we're no longer trying to prove a point to ourselves or other people.
-When we let go, so much energy is left to be directed into things that bring us joy and excitement, instead of bleeding us dry.
-When we say goodbye to things that no longer work for us, we make space for new things to come into our lives.
-So, let's try to let go, for real, of the one thing that was bringing us sorrow.
-Let's give life a chance.
-Let's open up to new possibilities.
-There are so many out there that we haven't thought of out of sheer concentration on solving "that problem".
-Well, life has a lot to offer, but it doesn't offer us limitless time.
-Hence, stop wasting time and start doing what brings you joy.
-You've had enough problem-solving.
-There's no shame in cutting your losses and moving on.
-You've learned your lesson.
-It's time you declutter your emotional life.
-And if you have difficulty decluttering your emotional life, you can always start decluttering your closet and drawers.
-Give your life some much needed oxygen to breathe.
-Stop rehashing the past, move on, and create a better future for yourself. |
+When we cling to something, no matter how unhealthy it is for us, we develop tunnel vision.
+We only see what we want to see, focusing on a narrow perspective while missing the bigger picture.
+This keeps us trapped in a vortex of negative emotions, self-fulfilling prophecies, and dead ends.
+It’s exhausting, frustrating, and leads absolutely nowhere.
+I’m not talking only about relationships, though we often struggle most here—including the relationship with ourselves.
+I’m talking about all the areas of life where we refuse to let go, mistakenly believing that if we try hard enough, everything will fall into place.
+Often, persistence works—whether it’s for relationships, careers, hobbies, or other areas.
+Yet, there are moments when we must admit that something isn’t working and simply move on instead of going round in circles.
+This can feel like a toxic codependent relationship, one we try to escape while simultaneously trying to rescue it.
+It’s exhausting, pointless, and emotionally draining.
+We need to learn how to let go.
+Sometimes things aren’t meant to be—and that’s perfectly fine.
+Many people think that letting go of an obsession is a sign of defeat, but it’s actually a sign of maturity and personal growth.
+Accepting when to release something shows that we’re no longer trying to prove ourselves to others—or even to ourselves.
+When we let go, we free up energy to focus on what truly brings us joy, excitement, and fulfillment, instead of letting our lives be drained by what no longer works.
+Saying goodbye to what doesn’t serve us creates space for new opportunities to enter our lives.
+So, let’s release the one thing causing us sorrow.
+Let’s give life a chance and open ourselves to new possibilities.
+There is so much out there waiting for us, but life doesn’t offer unlimited time.
+Stop wasting energy on endless problem-solving and start doing what brings you happiness.
+There is no shame in cutting your losses and moving on.
+You’ve learned your lesson, and now it’s time to declutter your emotional life.
+If this feels overwhelming, start small--declutter your closet or drawers.
+Give your life some much-needed oxygen to breathe, stop rehashing the past, and move forward to create a better future for yourself. |

 Katarina's LIFE Principle:“If we want to change the world, we need to talk about the elephant in the room.
 That is why I love real people who say what they mean and mean what they say.
 No fluff, no lies and no pretence.”